I am on the 2025 Academic Job Market.

 My name is Liudmila (Mila) Listrovaya, and I am a Postdoctoral Research Fellow at the Weiser Center for Europe and Eurasia at the University of Michigan.
 I am a sociologist specializing in Environmental and Political Sociology.

-Currently I am developing a book on adaptation, epistemic violence, and repression among Russian political migrants that moved to Georgia, Serbia, and Germany.
+Currently I am developing a book on adaptation, epistemic violence, transnational repression, and civic voice among Russian political migrants that moved to Georgia, Serbia, and Germany.
+I am also preparing an invited contribution for the Migration Studies journal.

 Complementing the qualitative research, my quantitative study of male mortality across Russia’s regions (2018–2023) demonstrates that wartime mobilization amplified existing inequalities: economically deprived areas and legally designated Indigenous homelands experienced disproportionate post-2022 increases in male mortality.

-The second line examines environmental politics under authoritarian rule, where extractive industries function as both tools and outcomes of governance.
-I document how environmental burdens are concentrated in ethnically diverse and Indigenous regions and how state narratives and regulatory discretion normalize harm while suppressing resistance.
+The second strand focuses on environmental inequality and politics under authoritarian rule, where resource extraction functions as both tools and outcomes of governance.
+I document how environmental burdens are concentrated in ethnically diverse and Indigenous regions and how state narratives and regulatory discretion normalize harm while suppressing resistance and science-based knowledge.